 Through the study of history students will develop skills in research, interpretation, evaluation, empathy and analysis; vital skills for your next stage in education.
 You will also be encouraged to examine each event/time period we study to evaluate its significance to New Zealand society today.
-In particular, you should consider how much these events have shaped your life and you may not have even realised it!
+In particular, you should consider how much these events have shaped your life and you may not

-You will become an Historian not just a student of history, you will work on your own research topic looking at the causes and consequences of a revolution.
+You will become an Historian not just a student of history, you will work on your own research topic looking at the causes and consequences of a significant event.
 This independent project will be built around three tasks - Planning, Conducting and Evaluating your own historical research.

-This will be followed by a study on the US involvement in the Vietnam War.
-This study will be used for an internal assessment on the perspectives of two sides of a historical argument and the development, justification and actions of each.
+This will be followed by a study on the Rise of Hitler and Nazi Germany This study will be used for an internal assessment on the perspectives of two sides of a historical argument and the development, justification and actions of each.
 This topic will also be the main focus of the external exams in November.